IR35, Employment and Self-Employment

 Instead of engaging individuals to carry out work as employees – by giving them an employment contract, operating PAYE, and deducting tax and NI from the amounts it pays them - many businesses engage some or all of their workers in a different way.

 In some cases it will suit the business and/or the individual worker if the worker is not engaged as and does not work as an employee but instead on some other basis, for example:

 · as a self-employed person who contracts with the business personally; or

 · through his/her own intermediary personal service company (“PSC”) which contracts with the business - PSCs are explained below; or

 · through one or more other intermediary companies.
 Such intermediaries might be “umbrella” companies or they might be agencies who provide individual workers to businesses.

-For both the individual worker and the business, it might be difficult or confusing to decide whether the worker should be an employee, self-employed or working through a PSC or other intermediary.
-It can also be difficult to put in place the necessary arrangements to implement the chosen means of working in a way which is clearly legally valid and effective.
-Whether in any particular case an individual worker’s legal status is that of an employee or is instead a self-employed person is a key tax and employment law issue.
-The “Employment and Self-Employment” information pages cover that issue.
+It might be difficult or confusing for the individual worker and the business to decide whether the worker should be an employee, self-employed or working through a PSC or other intermediary.
+It can also be difficult to arrange to implement the chosen means of working in a way which is clearly legally valid and effective.
+Whether in any particular case an individual worker’s legal status is that of employee or instead a self-employed person is a key tax and employment law issue.

 It is always advisable to take relevant legal advice as necessary on your particular circumstances before making any decisions, taking any action, or using any of the various template agreements in relation to engaging an individual or a PSC or other company to provide any services to a business.